TotalProtectLTD/LocalTransperancy/PARSER_SCHEDULER_QUICKSTART.md

 3. Insert into database
 4. Update last_seen timestamps
 5. Mark advertiser as completed
-6. Repeat every 2 minutes (when not busy)
+6. Repeat every 1 minute (when not busy)